ericPantarotto/react_completeGuide/_notes/notes.md

 Class component were required in the past, prior to React 16.8, introducing **React Hooks**, before *state* and *sideEffect* couldn't be managed with functional components,

+### Adding a First Class-based Component

+**<span style='color: #495fcb'> Note:** Class-based components can work together with functional components.

+In reality, you will most likely build a project by either sticking to just functional or to just class-based components though.

+You can mix and match, but that will mostly matter if you are working on an existing application and you're adding new features.
+If you're starting a brand new project, you will probably go with your favorite approach.

 <!---
 [comment]: it works with text, you can rename it how you want